 As a kid I would ask for new things for my birthday.
 But now I am trying to reduce the burden of material stuff cluttering my life.
 In fact, this year (I'll be 40) I'd like a whole lot of people to stop being addicted to consumerism.
-(Note: my birthday isn't for a couple of months.
-Second note: I'd also like Bart Anderson to consider this essay worthy of Deep Thought status.)
+(Note: My birthday isn't for a couple of months.
+Second note: I'd also like Bart Anderson of Energy Bulletin to consider this essay worthy of Deep Thought status.)